 However, the business structure for a start-up and traditional business is somewhat similar.
 A start-up business plan differs from a traditional business plan for several reasons.

 When a professional business writer attempts to draft financial projections, the best starting point is to review historical numbers from the company related to Revenue and Expenses.
 From this review, a growth rate is defined, and that way the business writer can predict future sales.
 This leads to a sound foundation of a business plan.

 In contrast, a startup business plan has no records and historical data available.
 This leads to constructing a growth rate and revenue model for the business.
-Different assumptions have to be made for revenue and expenses.
+Different assumptions for revenue and expenses are necessary.
 As a result, business writers need to build a complete structure of the business with a financial section.

 With assumptions, readers of the business plan will have a better understanding of the foundation of business and financial statements.
 This will add additional creditability to the whole

 Ask from any settled business owner about his operations.
 These questions will receive a long and lengthy explanation about the policies and processes of the company’s business and procedures.
 Furthermore, the business owner will provide the same description of their business model.